dannyh87/can-you-coach-app/docs/match-tracking-dev-harness.md

 - No notifications, emails or contributor live screen are included.
 - The route displays internal IDs for development diagnostics.
 - Do not enable this tool publicly.
+- Tactical sequence linking is not created by this harness unless explicitly added to test data; causal tactical metrics remain unfinished without valid sequence links.